spatialthoughts/qgis-tutorials/source/docs/3/creating_landuse_map.rst

 Creating a Landuse Map (QGIS3)
 =====================================

 Zoning designations define and regulate what kinds of uses are allowed on specific parcels and outline design and development requirements and guidelines.
-In this tutorial you will learn the vector layer styling using its attributes and creating map.
+In this tutorial you will learn how to access parcel datasets, style them according to zoning attributes and create a map.

 Overview of the task
 --------------------